satoryu/satoryu/README.md

 This is Tatsuya Sato a.k.a @satoryu has expriences as programmer for 10+ years.
 His career started as programmer since 2009 and then he started contributing some OSSs.

-He loves programming language Ruby <3 and its communities in Japan.
+He loves Ruby and JavaScript <3 and its communities in Japan.

 If you wanna read more about me, [see my profile page](https://satoryu.github.io/).